• Skip to main content

 Show / Hide Intensity Table

-% of 1RMWeightReps
+% of 1RM Weight Reps

 Deadlifting every day without burning out

-Start with 50% to 60% of your 1RM for improving your strength and endurance four days a week.
-These days are your lighter training days.
+Start with 50% to 60% of your 1RM to improve your strength and endurance, four days a week.

-1. Warm-up for at least 5 minutes on a treadmill, elliptical, or walking
+1. Warm up for at least 5 minutes on a treadmill, elliptical, or walking

-2. do two sets of 10 – 15 floor bridges to activate your hip flexors, which are essential to deadlifting
+2. Do two sets of 10 – 15 floor bridges to activate your hip flexors, which are essential to deadlifting

-3. do three work sets of 8 to 12 reps with 50% to 60% of your 1RM
+3. Do three work sets of 8 to 12 reps with 50% to 60% of your 1RM

 4. Once you can do 12 reps, increase the weight by 5lbs

-5. focus on perfecting your deadlift form and technique
+5. Focus on perfecting your deadlift form and technique

-You train with lighter weights to improve your form, conditioning, and neuromuscular adaptation.
-If you are starting to deadlift for fitness, you can begin with the goal to deadlift your body weight.
+If you are starting to deadlift for fitness, you can set a goal to deadlift your body weight.

 How to Retest Your 1RM